nefarius/Nefarius.Legacy.DataProtector/README.md

 The example below assumes you have an ASP.NET Core backend playing reverse proxy to a legacy ASP.NET 4.x app and share the user session via cookie that gets decrypted via the DB-backed keys.

+> [!CAUTION]
+> The table name `DataProtectionKeys` is hard-coded and will be created automatically if missing.
+> Ensure that your DB does not already have a table with that name and different schema or an exception will be thrown.

 ### ASP.NET Core (.NET 8)

 ```csharp